 Importance of self-examination

 So, you should do a self-examination every month, if there is any change, you will pick it up early.
 It will help in the early pickup of breast cancer.
 There is 100% survival for five years.
 The first step is to check yourself regularly.
 It is not very difficult and takes only ten minutes.
 There are various YouTube videos.
-80% of the lumps you will find will not be cancer.
-Okay, 80% but 20% will.
+80% of the lumps you will find will not be cancer, but 20% will.
 So it’s important to get checked out.

 Spreading awareness with “BSE for life”

 I talk to people about this via BSE for life.
 I talk mostly in English but I do it in Hindi.
-It’s not like the super-rich are going to get it or the poor are not going to get it.
+It’s not like the rich are going to get it or the poor are not going to get it.
 It can happen to anyone.
 Usually, women are just sitting on it and thinking if it doesn’t hurt then it’s not cancer.
 I think it’s important to know initially that cancer will not cause pain.
 I think if I have helped even one woman then I have actually achieved something.

 Getting on with life

 Recently, I started a program with my husband to educate children.
 We met for a holiday in Kashmir and we met a school teacher who was also committed to his children regarding this program.
 So we send text notebooks to 300 art students in Kashmir.
-Then again, we managed to send some 63 children’s textbooks.
+Then again, we managed to send around 63 children’s textbooks.
 Now we look forward to having libraries across Mumbai in the municipal gardens.